rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

 end
 ```

-Good.
-But now we see compilation errors:
+So far so good.
+But if we try to compile it, we'd see compilation errors:

 ```
 warning: undefined behaviour function usage/0 (for behaviour RabbitMQ.CLI.CommandBehaviour)